Finnish Tatars: Connections to home

 By the beginning of the 20th century, Leningrad (Saint Petersburg) had its own Tatar community, largely formed by Mishars from Nizhny Novgorod region.
 Some of them continued their trip to Finland, others stayed in the city.
-The Tatars in Finland kept their connections with the Tatar relatives in Leningrad and elsewhere up until 1930's, traveling across the border illegally through 1920's.
+The Tatars in Finland kept their connections with the Tatar relatives in Leningrad and elsewhere up until the 1930s, traveling across the border illegally through 1920's.
 Their ties were cut after tightened border control.
 Before this, they had also helped the Tatars in Leningrad by sending them money.
 They also personally helped theologian Musa Bigiev.
 When he got arrested in Moscow in 1923, the Finnish Tatar community sent a letter to the Turkish government, asking for help in releasing him.
 In 1930, the community also tried to bring Bigiev in the country.

 As correspondence and travel to the Soviet Union opened in the mid-1950s, it was possible for them to re-establish their broken connections.
 It wasn't until the turn of the 1960s and 1970s however that contacts with Kazan, the capital of Tatarstan began to strengthen as they received Tatar guests from across the border.
 They had Bashkir artists as their guests in 1967, a little before the Kazan Tatars.
 They were able to visit their home villages at the end of the 20th century.